Stop Greasing Your Garage Door Track: Here's Why

 Cleaning old grease from garage door tracks

 If someone, or you, has already applied grease to the garage door tracks, you'll need to clean them before proceeding.
-Be sure to capture used cleaning supplies and old grease for proper disposal.
+Be sure to collect used cleaning supplies and old grease for proper disposal.

-Residual grease will require the use of shop rags and a good degreaser for final clean-up; the folks at Overhead Door suggest disc brake cleaner.
+Residual grease will require the use of shop rags and a good degreaser for final clean-up.
 Whichever degreaser you use, follow the instructions on the label and make sure the garage is well ventilated to the outside.

 Don't grease your garage door tracks; do this instead

 When you hear the first moans from your garage door, don't immediately reach for the grease.
+There are plenty of things in your garage that do need grease, but the door isn't one of them.
 Instead, grab some cleaning supplies.
 The door tracks the rollers ride in should be clean, no dust, debris, and certainly no grease.
 Use a vacuum or rags to clean the tracks, then focus your attention on the garage door's other moving parts, cleaning away any accumulated gunk from hinges, locking mechanisms, and rollers.

 Once the moving parts of the door are clean, it's time to apply some lubricant.
-People may have used whale oil before modern lubricants were developed, but now there are specialized products made just for garage doors.
-Garage door lubricants from Blaster and 3-In-One are two examples available on Amazon for under $8 each.
+Specialized garage door lubricants like Blaster and 3-In-One are available on Amazon for around $8 each.

 Whichever lubricant you use, don't apply it to the roller tracks.
 You'll want to apply lube to metal parts of the door lock, roller bearings (not the outside of the rollers), and hinges.
 The garage door's support and drive mechanisms can also get some love after cleaning.
 Apply lubrication sparingly to bearing plates of torsion bar systems, or pulley bearings of extension spring types.
 The drive chain and any cables and cable drums, if equipped, can also benefit from the application of a lubricant.
 However, avoid drive belt systems and nylon bearings.